top of page

 Stanford Genetics PhD program

-Stanford Graduate students: Once accepted, please email Dr. Zinaida Good to discuss potential rotation projects, include your CV and a brief description of your interests.
+Stanford Graduate Students: Once accepted, please email Dr. Zinaida Good to discuss potential rotation projects, include your CV and a brief description of your interests.

-Postdoctoral candidates: Please mail your CV, research statement (1 page max), and contact information for three references.
+Postdoctoral Candidates: Please mail your CV, research statement (1 page max), and contact information for three references.

-Stanford clinical fellows: Once matched, please email to discuss potential projects, include your CV and a brief note about your interests.
+Stanford Clinical Fellows: Once matched, please email to discuss potential projects, include your CV and a brief note about your interests.
 We are in the Division of Immunology and Rheumatology and the Center for Biomedical Informatics Research at the Department of Medicine.

-Undergraduate students: Please consider applying to summer research programs at Stanford:
+Undergraduate Students: Please consider applying to summer research programs at Stanford:

 Summer Undergraduate Research Fellowship